Choctaw Casino Bingo

 Choctaw Casino Bingo in Durant, Oklahoma was the first Choctaw casino to be constructed, in 1987, and was also the original casino before the construction of new Choctaw Casino Resort in 2005.
 Since the construction of the original casino, it has since then sparked growth for the Choctaw gaming industry.

 In 1988, the voters of the state of Oklahoma passed a law that allowed 3 different classes of gambling in the state of Oklahoma.
 Choctaw Casino Bingo was one of the first facilities to take advantage of the new law.
 Changes in the law led to the introduction of Las Vegas style slot machines and video games as well as table games including Blackjack and Poker.

-Choctaw Casino Bingo is owned and operated by the Choctaw Nation of Oklahoma.
+Choctaw Casino Bingo was owned and operated by the Choctaw Nation of Oklahoma.
 Profits contribute to many development programs used to benefit local communities and the Choctaw Nation of Oklahoma.

 Tourists

 The Choctaw Casino Bingo and the Choctaw Casino Resort form a huge gaming complex that is a popular tourist destination for Durant, the State of Oklahoma, the Dallas–Fort Worth metroplex, North Texas, western Arkansas, and northwestern Louisiana.